Illustration Bacterial community

 Microbial Interactions and Processes

 Microorganisms in the environment are living in complex and interacting communities.
 Also the surfaces of the human body are inhabited by microorganisms, where the bacterial cell number significantly exceeds that of the human cells.
 These communities have co-evolved with the human host and are important for human health.
-They can, however, also be a reservoir for pathogenic microorganisms.
+They can, however, also be a involved in various diseases.

 Prof Dr Dietmar Pieper